Richard Golian

 In the 1990s, the internet emerged as a revolutionary technology that promised unlimited possibilities.
 Startups with vague business models but promising names began to achieve billion-dollar valuations, often without generating real profits.
 Investors, driven by optimism and the fear of missing out, poured money into any company with ".com" in its name.

 At the height of the dot-com bubble, the CAPE for the S&P 500 reached 44.2, the highest figure in modern history.
 This indicator suggested that the market was extremely overvalued.
-When investors realized that many of these companies would never be profitable, the sell-off began.
+When investors realised that many of these companies would never be profitable, the sell-off began.
 By 2002, the Nasdaq index had dropped by more than 75%, and many internet companies had disappeared.
 For those who invested at the height of the bubble in 2000, it took more than a decade for their investments to regain the same real value.
 This prolonged recovery was not only due to falling prices but also the impact of inflation, which further eroded the actual value of invested funds.

 February 2025